-Cross-Training
+5.5 Cross-Training

 CWRP planning requires many different professions who may not typically work in a wildfire environment to understand other disciplines and wildfire management planning objectives.
-Cross-training fire fighters, public works staff, utility workers, administration staff, planning and logistics staff, and other key positions supports the development of comprehensive and effective CWRP activities, including a safe and effective wildfire response.
+Cross-training firefighters, public works staff, utility workers, administration staff, planning and logistics staff, and other key positions support the development of comprehensive and effective CWRP activities, including a safe and effective wildfire response.

 Acquiring new skills and understanding other professional disciplines to inform CWRP development and support implementation requires training across different disciplines.
-Just as wildland and structural firefighters are trained for different purposes, such as land use planners, building inspectors, landscape professionals and administration professionals, typically do not have the skills and experience required to address wildfire resiliency planning or engage in a wildfire response.
+Just as wildland and structural firefighters are trained for different purposes, land use planners, building inspectors, landscape professionals, and administration professionals typically do not have the skills and experience required to address wildfire resiliency planning or engage in a wildfire response.
 As a result, communities must support and invest in cross-training opportunities to expand local capacity and expertise to enable a broader set of individuals to engage in the CWRP process across different FireSmart disciplines.

-Cross-Training objectives and actions in the CWRP should ensure that all staff and agency partners who are expected to participate in the development and implementation of the plan, or participate in a wildfire response and recovery, are appropriately trained.
-Training opportunities will vary based on community needs, but may include the following topics: Tip: Be sure to consult the current CRI program guide to determine which CWRP activities are eligible for funding.
+Cross-training objectives and actions in the CWRP should ensure that all staff and agency partners who are expected to participate in the development and implementation of the plan, or participate in a wildfire response and recovery, are appropriately trained.

+Training opportunities will vary based on community needs, but may include the following: